Skip to main content

 Workflows and steps

 A workflow consists of various so-called "steps".
 A single step has a precisely defined task.
 Usually, docuteam feeder uses the steps of docuteam actions.
 You can also create and execute your own steps.
+A step in a workflow can be disabled by toggling its disable switch.
+Once disabled, the step is omitted from all future executions of that workflow.

 Workflows